 To measure the correct distance to the wall, sit with your legs straight and facing the wall so that the soles of your feet touch the wall.
 Where you are sitting, your feet now come to a stop.
 Your feet are hip-width apart.
 The legs are straight.
 Place the palms of your hands on the wall at about hip height with fingers spread.
 The hands are about shoulder-width apart.

-Now consciously lift your sitting legs upward and pull the belly button inward so that the back can become long.
-Press your hands into the wall, shoulders away from your ears.
-Remain in this position for at least 10 breaths.
-To release the position, release the tension in the arms, bend the knees a little and then slowly straighten up, vertebra by vertebra.
+Now consciously lift your sitting bones upwards and pull your belly button inwards so that your back can lengthen.
+Press your hands into the wall and move your shoulders away from your ears.
+Stay in this position for at least 10 breaths.
+To release the position, let go of the tension in your arms, bend your knees a little and then slowly straighten up again, vertebra by vertebra.

 Try to stretch your spine along the wall.
-If you practice regularly, you will notice that your back will become more flexible and it will be easier for you to assume the position.
+If you practise regularly, you will notice that your back becomes more flexible and you will find it easier to assume the position.

 Paschimottanasana - posture of the stretched back

 Come to a sitting position.
-Extend your legs and pull the tips of your toes toward you.
-Pull the seat meat back a little so that you feel like you are sitting more on the sit bones.
-Bring your palms to the floor beside your buttocks, fingers pointing toward your feet.
-Now consciously push the heels away from you to stretch the legs, straighten the torso, lift the sternum, but don't let the lower ribs pop out in front.
-Draw the belly button inward.
-Gaze straight ahead, chin parallel to the floor.
-This position is called Dandasana (stick seat).
+Stretch your legs out and pull the tips of your toes towards you.
+Pull your sitting bones back a little so that you feel like you are sitting more on your sitting bones.
+Bring your palms to the floor next to your buttocks, fingers pointing towards your feet.
+Now consciously push the heels away from you to stretch the legs, straighten the upper body, lift the sternum, but don't let the lower ribs pop out in front.
+Draw the belly button inwards.
+Look straight ahead and keep your chin parallel to the floor.
+This position is called Dandasana (stick pose).

-The same applies to the cane seat: take your body as it is.
-If simply sitting up straight is already a challenge for you, start right there and don't judge yourself.
-Over time of practicing, your body will soften and your mobility will increase.
+The same applies to cane sitting: accept your body as it is.
+If simply sitting up straight is already a challenge for you, then start right there and don't judge yourself.
+As you practise, your body will become softer and your flexibility will increase.

-Now inhale deeply once and with the exhalation slowly bend forward from the hips.
+Now take a deep breath and as you exhale, slowly bend forward from the hips.
 Slide your hands down your legs and try to keep your back straight.
-Your final position is where the back is just stretched.
+Your end position is where your back is still straight.
 Place your hands on your legs where they come to rest.
 Don't frantically try to reach your feet if you can't at the moment.
-Now release the neck, let the chin sink relaxed to the chest and stay here for 5 breaths.
-Then slowly straighten up, vertebra by vertebra.
+Now release your neck, let your chin sink relaxed towards your chest and stay here for 5 breaths.
+Then slowly straighten up again, vertebra by vertebra.

 Jathara Parivartanasana - Crocodile/Twist lying down

-Lie on your back.
+Come into a supine position.
 Place your feet about hip-width apart on the mat in front of your buttocks.
 Place your hands on the floor and then lift your buttocks a little and place them a little further to the left on the mat.
-Now let your knees sink to the right side.
+Now lower your knees to the right side.
 Now stretch your arms away from your body at a right angle.
 Your palms should be facing the floor.
 Look to the left.
 Make sure that both shoulders are resting on the floor.
-If this is not possible, place a Pillow or a blanket under your knees.
-Pad your knees high enough so that your left shoulder can return to the floor.
+If this is not possible, place a Pillow or blanket under your knees.
+Pad your knees high enough so that your left shoulder can come back to the floor.

-Consciously release the knees towards the floor and notice the rotation in the spine.
-To dissolve the position, bring your knees back to the center and then extend the legs for a moment.
-Stay in this position for a few breaths to trace.
-Then return your feet to hip-width in front of your buttocks and build up to the other side.
-When you have practiced the other side, end back in the full supine position and trace for a few breaths.
+Consciously release your knees towards the floor and notice the rotation in your spine.
+To release the position, bring your knees back to the center and then stretch your legs out for a moment.
+Stay in this position for a few breaths to feel for yourself.
+Then place your feet hip-width apart in front of your buttocks again and build up the other side.
+Once you have practiced the other side, end up in a full supine position again and feel for a few breaths.

 Nadine Webering worked as a neurologist in hospitals for several years.
 Today, as an independent expert with a special focus on self-efficacy, she combines modern conventional medicine with the traditions of Ayurveda and yoga.
 Her book "Treating migraines holistically with Ayurveda" was published in 2020.
 You can also find her podcast "Stay in Balance" on her website and on Spotify.